dwyl/learn-elixir/README.md

 ### Interactive Terminal
 After installing Elixir you can open the interactive shell by typing `iex`.
-You can now type in any elixir expression and see the result right in the terminal.
+You can now type in any elixir expression and see the result in the terminal.

 ### Function Documentation
 If you want to see some information about a built-in function you can